chry04/PLUSplacer/README.md

 ------------------------
 1. Python: Version >= 3.0
 2. Treeswift
-3. pplacer: Version 1.1.alpha19 (for pplacer-XR)
+3. pplacer: Version 1.1.alpha19 (for pplacer-SCAMPP)
    or
-   EPA-ng: Version 0.3.8 (for EPA-ng-XR)
+   EPA-ng: Version 0.3.8 (for EPA-ng-SCAMPP)

 ----------------------------------
 Input & Output Specification
 ----------------------------------
-The input parameters for pplacer-XR and EPA-ng-XR are as follows:
+The input parameters for pplacer-SCAMPP and EPA-ng-SCAMPP are as follows:

     Required arguments:
-    -i, --info : statistics file path produced by RAxML version 7 for pplacer-XR or RAxML-ng for EPA-ng-XR containing the substitution rates
+    -i, --info : statistics file path produced by RAxML version 7 for pplacer-SCAMPP or RAxML-ng for EPA-ng-SCAMPP containing the substitution rates
-    -t, --tree : reference tree file path (in newick format) (parameter T) -d, --outdir : directory to where output file pplacer-XR.jplace is written -a, --alignment : fasta format file path containing the multiple sequence alignment (MSA) of reference and query sequences (parameter A) (query sequences optional if aligned queries are in given with -q option in a separate file)
+    -t, --tree : reference tree file path (in newick format) (parameter T) -d, --outdir : directory to where output file pplacer-SCAMPP.jplace is written -a, --alignment : fasta format file path containing the multiple sequence alignment (MSA) of reference and query sequences (parameter A) (query sequences optional if aligned queries are in given with -q option in a separate file)

     Optional arguments: